NiftySoft/k8s-gossipcar/README.md

-A lightweight Kubernetes sidecar for performing slow-sync on an in-memory key-value store.
+A lightweight Kubernetes sidecar for syncing  an in-memory key-value store between pods.

 ## But Why?